rthery/borrit/README.md

 For the username, Borrit will by default use `git config user.name` if it's available

 ### Project
-In the Project window, you can right click any assets or folder and select Borrit > Borrow.
+In the Project window, you can right click any asset or folder and select Borrit > Borrow.
 This will mark the asset (or the folder and all its content) as borrowed by you.
 You can do the same and select Return when you are done and the modified assets pushed to you remote repository.
-The state of assets if they borrowed or not are pulled in the interval specified in the settings.
+The state of assets if they are borrowed or not are pulled in the interval specified in the settings.
 You also have the option to Refresh manually via that context menu.